 Maybe it’s the first step of reverence.
 Even if it comes to foraging the mushroom for a divine dish, we are privy to learn what awe feels like and what veneration looks like as it plays out onto these tiny planets of life unto themselves.

 My mushroom introduction was an auspicious occasion.
 My father spoke off-handedly to my little self about a tiny family living under a mushroom cap.
 I’m sure my mother, a fan of miniaturization, would have expanded the fable with details of tiny furniture and appliances.
-No surprise that a strong foundation was a set up for peculiarity or let’s say a penchant for mushrooms.
+No surprise that a strong foundation was a set up for peculiarity or perhaps a penchant for mushrooms.

 Since then I’ve investigated all fungi along my path.
 As a want-to-be mycologist, I discovered mushrooms are colossally pleasing in their variety: